Pezmc/BibLaTeX-Linter/README.md

 BibLaTeX Linter
 ==============

-*A simple web app to lint BibLaTeX files*
+*A simple [web app](https://biblatex-linter.herokuapp.com/) to lint BibLaTeX files*

-BibLaTeX Check is a small Python powered web app, based on [BibLaTeX-Check](https://github.com/Pezmc/BibLaTeX-Check).
+[BibLaTeX Linter](https://biblatex-linter.herokuapp.com/) is a small Python powered web app, based on [BibLaTeX-Check](https://github.com/Pezmc/BibLaTeX-Check).
 Paste in a .bib file, and it goes through a list of references and checks if certain required fields are available, for instance, if each publication is assigned a year or if a journal article has a volume and issue number.

 Please note that it is **not a BibLaTeX validator**.
 And in the current version, it might not yet be able to parse every valid bib file.

+## Using the website

+Head to [https://biblatex-linter.herokuapp.com/](https://biblatex-linter.herokuapp.com/) paste the contents of your .bib file and click validate!

 ## Running Locally